Chart Color Schemes

 AreaSearch analysis places Chittaway Bay well above average for employment performance across multiple indicators

-The area had a significant employment specialization in manufacturing, with an employment share 1.6 times the regional level.
-However, professional & technical services employed only 4.7% of local workers, below Greater Sydney's 11.5%.
-Limited local employment opportunities were indicated by the count of Census working population versus resident population.
-Over a 12-month period ending September 2025, employment increased by 2.4% while labour force grew by 3.0%, causing the unemployment rate to rise by 0.6 percentage points.
-In comparison, Greater Sydney recorded employment growth of 2.1%, labour force growth of 2.4%, with unemployment rising 0.2 percentage points.
-By November 25, NSW employment had contracted by 0.03% (losing 2,260 jobs), with the state unemployment rate at 3.9%.
-Nationally, the unemployment rate was 4.3%.
-Jobs and Skills Australia's national employment forecasts from May-25 suggest that employment should increase by 6.3% over five years and 13.4% over ten years in Chittaway Bay, based on a simple weighting extrapolation of industry-specific projections against the local employment mix.
+In contrast, professional & technical services employ only 4.7% of local workers, below Greater Sydney's 11.5%.
+The predominantly residential area appears to offer limited local employment opportunities, as indicated by the count of Census working population versus resident population.
+Over a 12-month period ending in September 2025, employment increased by 2.8%, while labour force grew by 3.4%, causing the unemployment rate to rise by 0.6 percentage points.
+By comparison, Greater Sydney recorded employment growth of 2.1% and labour force growth of 2.4%, with unemployment rising by 0.2 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 offer insight into potential future demand within Chittaway Bay.
+These projections suggest that national employment will expand by 6.6% over five years and 13.7% over ten years, but growth rates differ significantly between industry sectors.
+Applying these industry-specific projections to Chittaway Bay's employment mix suggests local employment should increase by 6.3% over five years and 13.4% over ten years.

 Frequently Asked Questions - Employment